Everyday Mojo helps people save £100s on their mortgage payment.

 When you agree a mortgage deal, you sign up to what is known as an initial rate or introductory period.

 You're happy with that rate and for the next few years you work your finances and budget around it.

-However, this initial rate will come to an end – whether that's in 2 or 10 years – and when that happens you'll move on to your lender's standard variable rate.
-These rates are the bog-standard rate your lender has, and on average are twice as expensive.
+However, this initial rate will come to an end – whether that's in 2 or 10 years – and when that happens you'll move on to your lender's standard variable rate (SVR).
+These rates are the bog-standard rate your lender has, and on average are twice as expensive as most introductory rates.

 Remortgaging stops that happening.
 You remortgage and agree a new introductory period with a new lender.
 And that's not the only benefit.

 Yes.
 It isn't always right for you – more of that later – but remortgaging can really transform your finances and allow you to save £100s a month, free up lump sums for home improvements or debt consolidation.

 If you think about how savvy we are with energy bills or phone contracts, you should really always do a full market comparison of remortgage deals every few years or when you about to go on to the SVR.

 What are the benefits of remortgaging your house?
 Let's take a look.

 As we've already explained, lenders only offer a fixed-rate mortgage for a set number of years – usually 5 or less, but it can be more.
 After this, they’ll move you to a SVR mortgage, which is twice as expensive on average.